 I ran multiple speed tests, 3 times each from 3 different points in my home.
-The results are below but this is based on my home.
-Results are the average of 3 tests.
-All run on an iPhone 11Pro using the Speedtest.net.
+The results are below but this is based on my home where I have a gigabit connection into the home.
+Results are the average of 3 tests and represent internet download speeds (not the speed of connection to the router).
+All run on an iPhone 11Pro using Speedtest.net.

 How to read the results.

-First Number Quantum G1100 / Second Number G3100.
+First number Quantum G1100 / Second in bold number G3100 Mesh.
 Higher numbers are better.

 Room 1: Direct Line of Sight to the Router